-If you’re ready to buy some purple shampoo, check out the matrix above for our top recommendations.
+If you’re ready to buy some purple shampoo, check out the product list above for our top recommendations.
 For general information about purple shampoo, continue reading this shopping guide.

 Purple shampoo corrects the “off” tones in your hair using the principles of color theory.
 Purple is opposite yellow on the color wheel.
 In effect, the two hues cancel each other out.
 So if you have yellow tones in your hair, a purple-hued shampoo will neutralize the yellow, returning your hair to its initial blonde look.

 You may not see results from purple shampoo after a single wash.
 Give it a few treatments to fully remove all the brassiness from your hair.